Workplace Harassment Legal Rights: What You Can Legally Do Today

 Employer Responsibilities and Liability

-Legally, employers are in charge of stopping and dealing with workplace harassment.
+Legally, employers are responsible for stopping and dealing with workplace harassment.
 Under federal laws, employers are required to take appropriate steps to create a work environment that is free from discrimination and harassment.

 Employers must establish clear anti-harassment policies, provide training on harassment prevention, and implement effective procedures for employees to report complaints without fear of retaliation.